Skip to On this page All posts

 No account.
 No API key.
 No subscription.
 It’s free.

 The speech model downloads automatically on first launch.
-Once that’s done (a few minutes), open EnviousWispr’s settings.
-The default polish is tuned to keep your voice intact while cleaning up filler words and punctuation.
-For most writing, that’s the right starting point.
+Once that’s done (a few minutes), open EnviousWispr’s settings and pick your polish engine.
+On macOS 26 and later, Apple Intelligence is on by default; on earlier macOS, choose Ollama to keep it on-device, or add an OpenAI or Gemini key.
+The polish keeps your voice intact while cleaning up filler words and punctuation, and it works across whatever you’re writing:

 Post-processing can run on-device (Apple Intelligence, Ollama) or through cloud APIs (OpenAI, Gemini).
 Your raw dictation never leaves your device unless you explicitly configure an external API.